atiq-cs/cpp/Win32/Tutorials/T02_VS_and_Menu/ReadMe.md

 **Adding Version Info**
-We add the Version Info in .rc file to add application information on its executable file,
+We add the Version Info in .rc file to add application information to its executable file,

     // Microsoft Visual C++ generated resource script.
     //